 Oven.
 An enclosed cooker.
 The big hot thing in your kitchen is an oven and a Weber Kettle with the lid on is also an oven.
 With the lid off it is not.
 It is a brazier.

 Ovo-lactovegetarian or lacto-ovovegetarian.Will eat eggs.

-Pachange.
-In Southern Texas a pachange is a shindig featuring barbecue and live music.
+Pachanga.
+In Southern Texas a pachanga is a shindig featuring live music and barbecue.

 Pan frying.Cooking food in a pan with enough hot oil to cover the food half way up its sides.
 Usually you cook one side, flip, cook the other side, and you're done.
 The oil usually bubbles and sizzles and spaters during the process.
 If you cover it you steam the top so chefs often use a fine mesh on top of the pan to allow steam to escape and capture the airborne oil.
 Different from deep frying and sautéing.